girder/slicer_package_manager/docs/commands_shell.rst

     *The API-KEY is given as an example, follow the documentation on* api-key_ *to create one.*

-Then you can start using the API that allow you to easily create applications, manage releases, upload and download extensions, see :ref:`slicer_extension_manager_client` documentation for more details.
+Then you can start using the API that allow you to easily create applications, manage releases, upload and download packages, see :ref:`slicer_package_manager_client` documentation for more details.

 .. note::
-    Once you've created an API-KEY, you can easily create an alias with both the ``slicer_extension_manager_client`` command and the API-KEY to use the client more efficiency.
+    Once you've created an API-KEY, you can easily create an alias with both the ``slicer_package_manager_client`` command and the API-KEY to use the client more efficiency.

 .. _api-key: http://girder.readthedocs.io/en/latest/user-guide.html#api-keys
 .. _documentation: http://girder.readthedocs.io/en/latest/user-guide.html#api-keys

-.. _slicer_extension_manager_client:
+.. _slicer_package_manager_client:

-Slicer Extension Manager Client
+Slicer Package Manager Client
 -------------------------------

-The command ``slicer_extension_manager_client`` allows to use a simplified API to interact with the Python Client API.
+The command ``slicer_package_manager_client`` allows to use a simplified API to interact with the Python Client API.
 There are 3 different commands that can be used to manage models:

 * Application